pypa/packaging.python.org/source/future.rst

-While ``distutils2`` itself is no longer under development, that project laid the foundations for many of the current efforts (and also highlighted the fact that, while the ``setup.py install`` is highly problematic, ``setup.py`` is significantly more reasonable as an interface to a build system.
+While ``distutils2`` itself is no longer under development, that project laid the foundations for many of the current efforts (and also highlighted the fact that, while the ``setup.py install`` command is highly problematic, ``setup.py`` is significantly more reasonable as an interface to a build system.